HEALTH PSYCHOLOGY SECTION

 3.With the exception of the annual meeting, meetings shall be called by the Governing Board on an as needed basis.
 In the event of an emergency situation that requires timely action, a poll of members of the Executive Board (conducted by telephone, e-mail, fax, or other form of communication) will be taken by the Secretary-Treasurer.
 The information, recommendation, or vote of the Board members will be passed along to the Chairperson who will take action according to the recommendation of the Board.

 4.No officer or member of the Governing Board may receive a fee for any services rendered.
 Elected and appointed members of the Governing Board will assume responsibilities immediately following the annual meeting at the APA convention.
-Appointments of the Membership Chair, Members-at-Large, and the Student Representative will be made by the incoming Chair.
+Appointments of the Web Master, Membership Chair, Members-at-Large, and the Student Representative will be made by the incoming Chair.

 1.There shall be a membership business meeting of the Section held during the annual convention of the American Psychological Association.
 The purpose of this meeting shall be to allow for a discussion of information and concerns regarding the HPS between the general membership and the members of the Governing Board.
 Any member of the Section shall have the right to place a matter on the agenda of the business meeting.
 Items for the agenda must be directed to the Chair at least 30 days prior to the publicized first day of the APA convention.